MicrosoftDocs/architecture-center/docs/guide/multitenant/service/aks-content.md

 ![Diagram showing three tenants.
 Tenants A and B share an AKS cluster.
 Tenant C has a dedicated AKS cluster.](./media/aks/vertically-partitioned-aks-clusters.png)

-Likewise, the following diagram shows scenario where tenant 1 and 2 run on the same node pool, whereas tenant 3 runs on a dedicated node pool.
+Likewise, the following diagram shows scenario where tenants A and B run on the same node pool, whereas tenant C runs on a dedicated node pool.

 ![Diagram showing three tenants.
 Tenants A and B share a node pool.
 Tenant C has a dedicated node pool.](./media/aks/vertically-partitioned-node-pools.png)